apache/apisix/docs/en/latest/plugins/fault-injection.md

 The `abort` attribute will directly return the specified HTTP code to the client and skips executing the subsequent Plugins.

-The `delay` attribute delays a request and executes of the subsequent Plugins.
+The `delay` attribute delays a request and executes the subsequent Plugins.

 ## Attributes